Home • Manifesto • WMail ezine • Essays • Solutions • Free eBooks • Quotations

 Laborer's International Union of North America [est. 1903; AFL-CIO]

-United Mine Workers of America [est. 1890] United Auto Workers [est.1935] United Steel Workers [est. 1942; AFL-CIO] I.A.T.S.E. = Intl.
-Alliance of Theatrical & Stage Employes, Moving Picture Technicians, Artists & Allied Crafts of the U.S., its Territories & Canada [AFL-CIO, CFC] C.W.A. - Communications Workers of America [AFL-CIO] 'UE' is the abbreviation for United Electrical, Radio and Machine Workers of America [est. 1936, AFL-CIO]
+United Mine Workers of America [est. 1890] United Auto Workers [est.1935] National Association of Letter Carriers [est. 1889; AFL-CIO] I.A.T.S.E. = Intl.
+Alliance of Theatrical & Stage Employes, Moving Picture Technicians, Artists & Allied Crafts of the U.S., its Territories & Canada [AFL-CIO, CFC] C.W.A. - Communications Workers of America [AFL-CIO] 'UE' is the abbreviation for United Electrical, Radio and Machine Workers of America [est. 1936, AFL-CIO] International Brotherhood of Electrical Workers [est. 1891, AFL-CIO]

 Change To Win Coalition [est. June 2005]